Manchester Community Transport

 Manchester Community Transport was a bus operator in Greater Manchester, based in Oldham.

 History

 Manchester Community Transport was established as Wythenshawe Mobile in 1980, under the Urban Aid Funding scheme.
 In 2005 it was rebranded Manchester Community Transport.
-The company provides community bus services across the Manchester area as well as Transport for Greater Manchester contracted bus services.
+The company provided community bus services across the Manchester area as well as Transport for Greater Manchester contracted bus services.

 On 1 March 2013, Manchester Community Transport acquired Maytree Travel.
 However, on 4 April 2013, Maytree Travel ceased trading with services suspended.